Student Outreach & Support

 - Gift cards

 Emergency Leave of Absence (ELOA) allows students to take an unplanned mid-semester leave of absence to address pressing personal (non-medical and non-psychological) and family issues.
-The ELOA is for students needing to take time away from the university, after classes have begun, to manage a personal situation that is impacting their ability to manage school and personal commitments.
-ELOAs are only granted in truly exceptional circumstances.
-Documentation is required and student requests will be thoroughly evaluated before a decision is made.
+The ELOA is for students needing to take time away from the university to manage a personal situation that is impacting their ability to manage school and personal commitments.
 Emergency Leaves of Absences will not be granted to avoid academic consequences and will not be granted retroactively.
 The last day to apply for an emergency leave of absence is the last day of classes.
-To apply for an Emergency Leave of Absence, you must meet with a Case Manager in SOS to go over your leave request and fill out the appropriate forms through SOS.
-Student Outreach & Support, in conjunction with Academic Advising, will approve the leave request.
+To apply for an Emergency Leave of Absence, fill out the application through the link below and a Case Manager from SOS will contact you.
+Student Outreach and Support, in conjunction with Academic Advising, will approve the leave request.

 In order to help support students while on an ELOA, as well as help keep them connected to the JHU community, students on an ELOA are connected with a Case Manager who will check in with them throughout the leave.
 When the student is ready to reinstate, their Case Manager will help walk them through the process.